We are often asked the following questions:

 Appendix

-Understanding Wi-Fi Overheads
+Understanding Wi-Fi overheads

 In ideal conditions, several factors contribute to optimal Wi-Fi performance: